abhishekbhoj7557/capstone-sales-project/README.md

 ```

 ---
+> **Note:**
+> As this represents my first data engineering project, I have not yet incorporated advanced optimization techniques, particularly in the areas of PySpark performance tuning, pipeline efficiency, and query optimization.
+I welcome any constructive feedback or expert recommendations to further enhance the scalability, performance, and overall efficiency of the pipeline.

 ## 📌 Conclusion

 This project demonstrates an automated and scalable pipeline using Azure services and Databricks, focused on validating and transforming order data to provide customer-level sales insights.